 How to install Samsung Smart Switch on your computer

-We'll show you the process for installation on a Mac, but it's a pretty standard installation process on Windows as well.
+We'll show you the installation process on a Mac, but it's a pretty standard installation process on Windows as well.

 - Navigate to the Samsung Smart Switch support website.